2ndSightLab/ai-tracker/README.md

 ## Objectives

-N = Not Done Y = Done B = Broke N/A = not applicable for that resource.
+🔴 = Not Done Y = Done B = Broke N/A = not applicable for that resource.

 ### Bootstrap Role ###